Private Thomas Dunne

 The 31st was raised in August 1915 as part of the 8th Brigade & it joined the 5th Australian Division in Egypt before heading to the Western Front in France in 1916.
 The 31st Infantry Battalion's legacy is marked by its resilience, bravery, and dedication to its missions.
 Its history is preserved through memorials and historical records, ensuring its contributions are remembered and honoured

-He received 6 days home leave on 22nd November to look after interests of my widowed mother and to settle his own business affairs then embarked the Demosthenes on 23rd March, 1916 with the other recruits.
+On the 21st March 1916 the men boarded the troop train at Brisbane and embarked from Sydney on the Demosthenes on 23rd March, 1916.
 The epic voyage across the ocean has been described as “the longest journey to war in the history of the world.”
 They thought it was the start of a new adventure- for many it was their first time so far away from home.
 However, after some time at sea the biggest problem turned out to be boredom.
 On-board, Officers organised rigorous training drills and exercise sessions for the men.
 They were expected to do their own washing, sweep the decks and carry out other chores

 Attempts at breaking up the boredom, apart from the regular drill, varied.
 Shipboard activities included regular church parades and concerts.
 Troops engaged in lifebelt drill; a cookhouse on deck; soldiers on fatigues peeling potatoes 'spud bashing'; going to the dentist; barber, pay day; soldiers cleaning personal equipment; medical inspection.
 Sports and recreation included boxing, deck quoits, draughts.
 Also, the commanding officer's morning inspection; kit inspections; submarine drill; recreation such as the on deck 'open air' library, deck billiards, pillow fighting and card games including Nap.
 As well, conditions on the ships were cramped and the risk of illness was constant.